sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/snippets.md

 ### Fields

-With the help of field markers, you can cycle through positions within the snippet by pressing the <Key key="Tab" /> key.
+With the help of field markers, you can cycle through positions within the snippet by pressing the <Key k="Tab" /> key.
 Fields are used to walk you through the customization of a snippet after it's been inserted.

 ```perl